solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 should halt and send alerts for human attention.

-We will also perform some safety checks, if the voted slot does not satisfy safety checks, then the validators will panic and halt:
+We will also perform some safety checks, if the voted slot does not satisfy safety checks, then the restart will be aborted:

 - The voted slot is equal or a child of local optimistically confirmed slot.